-Council needs to utilise social media, the website and other channels to communicate its role and the responsibilities of pet owners should an emergency be declared.
+Where appropriate, Council will utilise social media, Council's website and other channels to communicate its role and the responsibilities of pet owners should an emergency be declared.

-OBJECTIVE 1: To ensure consideration is given to the management of domestic animals during emergencies.
+Objective 1: To ensure consideration is given to the management of domestic animals during emergencies.

-ACTIVITY WHEN EVALUATION Review all emergency management plans relevant to domestic animals Annually Review results and feedback after an emergency.
+Activity When Evaluation Review all emergency management plans relevant to domestic animals Annually Review results and feedback after an emergency.
 Officers to maintain involvement in emergency management groups within the region to ensure the needs of domestic animals are met in the event of an emergency.
-Ongoing Officers attend relevant meeting and provide input into relevant plans relating to domestic animals.
+Ongoing Officers attend relevant meeting and provide input into relevant plans relating to domestic animals